mixaverros88/check-digit-iso-6346/README.md

 ### :computer: Deploy instructions ###
-Use the maven plug-in (tomcat7-maven-plugin) for tomcat server in order to automatically deploy this project in your local server.
-You can find this plug-in in pom.xml file in order to modify with yours configurations, also don't forget to add in settings.xml your credentials for tomcat server.
+Use the maven plug-in (wildfly-maven-plugin) for tomcat server in order to automatically deploy this project in your local server.
+You can find this plug-in in pom.xml file in order to modify with yours configurations, also don't forget to add in settings.xml your credentials for wildfly server.
 ```
 <servers>
     <server>
-        <id>TomcatServer</id>
+        <id>server</id>
         <username>admin</username>
         <password>password</password>
     </server>